-CBD oils, sprays, tinctures and creams cannot get you high – making it rather foolish for the federal government to classify all CBD remedies as Schedule 1 drugs, thus making them illegal in many states but only if the concentration of THC is greater than 0.3 percent.
+CBD oils, sprays, tinctures, creams and hemp cigarettes cannot get you high – making it rather foolish for the federal government to classify all CBD remedies as Schedule 1 drugs, thus making them illegal in many states but only if the concentration of THC is greater than 0.3 percent.

 Unfortunately, taking CBD can cause you to fail a drug test if that’s required at work.
 Unless you read this post and take action!